Bangladesh and the International Monetary Fund: In the twenty-first century

-Since 2013, Bangladesh’s reserves began to gradually increase.
+Since 2013, Bangladesh's reserves began to gradually increase.
 At the end of June that year, the amount of reserves was 15.32 billion dollars.
 In August 2021, for the first time, the reserves reached 48.06 billion dollars.
 After that, it started to decline again.
-Although Bangladesh’s foreign currency reserves stood at 45.5 billion dollars that year, by July 20, 2022, it had dropped to 37.67 billion dollars.
+Although Bangladesh's foreign currency reserves stood at 45.5 billion dollars that year, by July 20, 2022, they had dropped to 37.67 billion dollars.
 From July 2021 to May 2022, Bangladesh's current account deficit amounted to 17.2 billion dollars, which was only 2.78 billion dollars during the same period the previous year.
 In a letter sent to the IMF, the Government of Bangladesh stated that imports during this period had increased by 39 percent compared to the previous year.

 Due to a decrease in remittances and a significant increase in imports—alongside rising prices of fuel oil, gas, and food products compared to export earnings—the trade deficit widened significantly.
 As a result, complications arose regarding the balance of payments.
 To manage the foreign exchange crisis, Bangladesh Bank released dollars into the market.
 Consequently, the country's foreign currency reserves declined alarmingly.
 According to data from Bangladesh Bank, on October 19, 2022, the reserves stood at 35.98 billion dollars.

 In January 2023, the International Monetary Fund came to Bangladesh to discuss the approval of a proposed loan to address the ongoing dollar shortage and economic downturn.
-Later, from Washington, the IMF announced that its executive board had approved Bangladesh’s loan request, and in total, Bangladesh would receive a loan of 4.7 billion dollars.
+Later, from Washington, the IMF announced that its executive board had approved Bangladesh's loan request, and in total, Bangladesh would receive a loan of 4.7 billion dollars.